CiscoDevNet/terraform-provider-fmc/docs/resources/file_policy.md

 page_title: "fmc_file_policy Resource - terraform-provider-fmc"
 subcategory: "Policy"
 description: |-
-  This resource manages a File Policy.
+  This resource manages File Policy with corresponding rules.
   The following restrictions apply:
   Read operations are supported by any tested FMC versionMinimum FMC version for object management (Create/Update/Delete): 7.4
 ---

 # fmc_file_policy (Resource)

-This resource manages a File Policy.
+This resource manages File Policy with corresponding rules.

 The following restrictions apply:
   - Read operations are supported by any tested FMC version